Trusted

 Algorithmic

-Launched in 2014, the largest stablecoin by market capitalization is Tether USDT.
+Launched in 2014, Tether (USDT) is the largest stablecoin by market capitalization.

-The currency claims to have a 1:1 ratio to the U.S. dollar.
-For every USDT, there is one dollar in reserves, according to the crypto giant.
+Tether claims to have a 1:1 ratio to the U.S. dollar, which means for every USDT, there is one dollar in reserves.
 While USDT remains the most popular stablecoin, it remains a contentious entity for some.

 Cryptocurrency firms Circle and Coinbase launched the USD Coin in 2018.
 Like USDT, this coin is pegged to a 1:1 ratio to the U.S. dollar.
 It’s an open-source protocol that other companies and individuals can use to create their own products.